-There is a rule in my family; when you travel to Germany, you must take along a list of what to bring back from Germany for yourself, and for everyone else.
+There is a rule in my family: when you travel to Germany, you must take along a list of what to bring back for yourself and everyone else.
 Each of us has special items that we can’t live without.
-My mother loves her instant Schweizer Krautertee (so we always pack along 3 extra cans), and my sister loves real Niederegger Marzipan.
+My mother loves her instant Schweizer Kräutertee (so we always pack along 3 extra cans), and my daughter loves getting the latest Ritter Sport flavors.
+When I shop for myself, the list is always fairly long.
+(I am LITERALLY a kid in a candy store!).
+There was a time I tried to bring back 4 suitcases!
+And there was the time the kids wanted to bring back a Berg Pedal Car.
+It was just too big for the suitcase.

 What to Bring Back From Germany